 In both cases, MySQL will detect a different error on the master and replica, and replication will break.
 There is no way to recover from this; you will have to re-initialize the replica, unless you happen to know that skipping or retrying the statement on the replica will bring the tables back into synchrony (very unlikely).
 If you had the first kind of error, you’re going to have to re-initialize every replica from the master; if you had the second kind, you might be able to clone the replica from another replica that wasn’t affected, which is much less painful.

 A note on temporary tables: if your server’s default storage engine is MyISAM (often the default) and you don’t explicitly specify the storage engine for temporary tables, they will be MyISAM.
 Temporary tables are not exempt from the transactional/non-transactional problems, so be aware of that.
 Of course, please read on to find out why temporary tables are inherently bad for replication.

 No matter what, mixing transactional and non-transactional storage engines in replication is bad news.
 There is no workaround.

 3.5 Beware of relay log corruption

-I sometimes see relay log corruption on the slave.
-The slave I/O thread fetches the binlog from the master and writes it to the relay log on the slave, which the slave SQL thread then replays.
-If there’s corruption in the relay log that makes a statement un-parsable, the slave SQL thread will throw an error and stop.
+I sometimes see relay log corruption on the replica.
+The replica I/O thread fetches the binlog from the master and writes it to the relay log on the replica, which the replica SQL thread then replays.
+If there’s corruption in the relay log that makes a statement un-parsable, the replica SQL thread will throw an error and stop.
 If you then examine the MySQL error log you’ll see the position in the relay log where the error was found, and you can use

 mysqlbinlog to examine the log at that point.
 I’ve seen the contents, which should look like a normal SQL statement, have a bunch of apparently misaligned bytes, which look like censored expletives.